-Of course, there’s more than one way to skin a cat, and the same goes for whitetail deer hunting.
+Of course, there's more than one way to skin a cat, and the same goes for hunting deer.

 Still hunting involves moving through the woods slowly on foot, following and tracking deer.
-Hunters take their time, stop frequently to listen, and read signs to tell them where the deer are.
+Hunters take their time, stop frequently to listen and read signs to tell them where the big bucks are.

 Tracking skills and knowing what to listen for are important in this method.
-Stalk hunting, or spot and stalk, is similar in that you slowly stalk the deer once you’ve spotted them.
+Spot-and-stalk hunting is similar in that you slowly stalk the deer once you've spotted them.

 Flushing deer from cover is known as a deer drive.
 This requires multiple hunters moving in a strategic way to flush deer out of the woods, and ideally other hunters waiting in the most likely exit routes.